fstpackage/fst/cran-comments.md

 ## Submission

-With this release of fst (v0.9.8), the fstlib library is no longer build with the fst package, but imported from package `fstcore`.
+With this release of fst (v0.9.8), the fstlib library is no longer inluded in the fst package, but imported from package `fstcore`.
 This allows for better separation of updates to the fstlib C++ library and the fst wrapper package and avoids duplicate code in fst and fstcore.
 Packages can also directly use the interface exported from the fstcore package from C/C++ code.